BartBroeckx/Mendelian/vignettes/Mendelian-vignette.md

 The same function with one control and one case returns 3 variants in 3 genes for gDom and 2 variants and 2 genes for gRec.

 ## Special example: reduced detectance and reduced penetrance
-Reduced penetrance and/or reduced detectance occur frequently, as discussed earlier.
-A practical example of how this comes in handy follows.
+Reduced penetrance and/or reduced detectance occurs frequently, as discussed earlier.
+How these situations can be handled practically is demonstrated with the following examples.

 First, four different files are prepared from the same starting file.